boyum/sindre-is/sometimes-blogging/creating-a-simple-confirm-modal-in-js.md

 date: 2019-09-25
 ---

 Ever tried using `window.confirm()` before?
 It's a remarkable method that is very handy whenever you want your users to *really* be sure of what they're doing.
-However, have you tried styling it?
-Just like with `window.alert()` it's impossible, so we'll need to create our own Confirm Modal.
+But have you tried styling it?
+As with `window.alert()` it's impossible, so we'll need to create our own Confirm Modal.
 I'll show you how!

 ## What to solve